debuglebowski/hidden-heaven/README.md

 - Write to user settings in order to overwrite the hidings.
     - Add local ignored file to fix this? .hide.local.js?
-- Add different ways of determining included files
-    - Regex object
-    - JS-function (in config-file)
 - "init" command that move all files to .config and then syncs.
-- "reset"
-    - Reset vscode settings as well
 - Automatic tests
-    - hide
-        - Test vscode settings
-    - reset
     - init
+- Add "show" command?
+    - Temporarily shows hidden files?
+    - Purpose: How do we want to delete files?

+# Roadmap

 - Better docs
 - Add linting
-- Add "view" command?
+- Add different ways of determining included files
-    - Temporarily shows hidden files?
-    - Purpose: How do we want to delete files?
+    - Regex object
+    - JS-function (in config-file)

 # Limitations